eyangch/rl-evo/ev.md

 <img src="https://eng.uber.com/wp-content/uploads/2017/12/Header-1.png" alt="AI Evolution" width="700"/>

-As you can tell, this algorithm is a lot simpler than reinforcement learning, although it requires a lot more simulation.
-However, evolutionary algorithms are also much faster at simulation, as they don't require lots of complex math.
+As you can tell, this algorithm is a lot simpler than reinforcement learning, although it requires a lot more simulation due to the number of generations required to pass before the population will significantly improve.
+However, evolutionary algorithms are also much faster at simulating, as they don't require lots of complex math.

 [back](./)